mesinkasir/larapos/README.md

 ![Free download source code Laravel pos](/img/Screenshot_2020-05-27%20INVOICE%20ONLINE(7).png)

-Print invoice with letter format or you can print with receipt print, you can print with two print out method with you needed.
+Print invoice with letter format or you can print with receipt print, you can print with two print out method when you need it.

 ![Free download source code Laravel pos](/img/Screenshot_2020-05-27%20INVOICE%20ONLINE(6).png)

-Report detailed for check transaction, and you can export report detailed.
+Report detailed for check transaction, and you can export detailed report.

 ----------------------------------------------------------------------------------------------